electron-userland/electron-windows-store/README.md

 > :warning: If you want to submit your package to the Windows Store, please sign up [for the Desktop Bridge Program](https://developer.microsoft.com/de-de/windows/projects/campaigns/desktop-bridge).
 Microsoft will currently not accept your packages if you have not done so.

+> :warning: The resulting AppX is not currently compatible with Assigned Access for use as a kiosk.

 ![](https://cloud.githubusercontent.com/assets/1426799/15042115/3471f6a0-12b9-11e6-91b4-80f25ec1d0b8.jpg)

 To install this command line tool, get it directly from npm: